 Feels

-The feels quadrant takes into account the emotions of the user as they walk through your product/service.
-There can be a lot of contrasting feelings in this section, and it’s important to think not only about what they feel about the entire process, but how they feel about each specific step as well.
+The feels quadrant considers the user’s emotions as they walk through your product/service.
+There can be a lot of contrasting feelings in this section, and it’s important to think not only about what they feel about the entire mapping process but how they feel about each specific step as well.

 Some good prompts to ask in this section could be: